 Three hours later, and five games deep – we were still playing Unbearable.

-Not only that, people were laughing, screaming, cheering, and throwing their cards in anger/delight.
+Not only that, but people were also laughing, screaming, cheering, and throwing their cards in anger/delight.

 🐻 Unbearable Wasn’t Unbearable (Far From It)